Kartikeya-16/PAY_TRACKER/README.md

 # PayTracker

-PayTracker is a microservices-based personal finance and subscription management platform, built for my MCA Phase 2 project.

-The idea is to bring together two things that are usually tracked separately — everyday income/expense logging and recurring subscription management — into one system, along with an analytics service that works out spending trends and budget usage.
+PayTracker is a microservices-based personal finance and subscription management platform, The idea is to bring together two things that are usually tracked separately — everyday income/expense logging and recurring subscription management — into one system, along with an analytics service that works out spending trends and budget usage.

 ## Services in this project